expo/expo/docs/pages/guides/adopting-prebuild.md

 <Terminal cmd={["$ npx react-native init --version 0.69.4"]} />

 This will create a new React Native project.
-Note that not all versions of `react-native` are supported, be sure to use a version of `react-native` that has a corresponding Expo SDK version.
+Note that [not all versions of `react-native` are explicitly supported](/versions/latest/#each-expo-sdk-version-depends-on-a), be sure to use a version of `react-native` that has a corresponding Expo SDK version.

 ## Install the `expo` package